Medically reviewed on Nov 15, 2018

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience dry mouth, lack of appetite, insomnia, constipation, diarrhea, weight loss, nausea, or bad taste.
-Have patient report immediately to prescriber signs of severe cerebrovascular disease (change in strength on one side is greater than the other, difficulty speaking or thinking, change in balance, or vision changes), angina, shortness of breath, severe dizziness, passing out, tachycardia, abnormal heartbeat, severe anxiety, severe headache, agitation, tremors, sexual dysfunction, decreased libido, seizures, dark urine, urinary retention, change in amount of urine passed, muscle pain, priapism, change in color of hands or feet from pale to blue or red, burning or numbness of the hands or feet, cold sensation of extremities, painful extremities, signs of serotonin syndrome (dizziness, severe headache, agitation, hallucinations, tachycardia, abnormal heartbeat, flushing, tremors, sweating a lot, change in balance, severe nausea, or severe diarrhea), wounds on fingers or toes, signs of depression (suicidal ideation, anxiety, emotional instability, or confusion), hallucinations, or behavioral changes (HCAHPS).
+Have patient report immediately to prescriber signs of severe cerebrovascular disease (change in strength on one side is greater than the other, difficulty speaking or thinking, change in balance, or vision changes), angina, shortness of breath, vision changes, severe dizziness, passing out, tachycardia, abnormal heartbeat, severe anxiety, severe headache, agitation, tremors, difficulty moving, sexual dysfunction, decreased libido, seizures, dark urine, urinary retention, change in amount of urine passed, muscle pain, muscle weakness, priapism, change in color of hands or feet from pale to blue or red, burning or numbness of the hands or feet, cold sensation of extremities, painful extremities, signs of serotonin syndrome (dizziness, severe headache, agitation, hallucinations, tachycardia, abnormal heartbeat, flushing, tremors, sweating a lot, change in balance, severe nausea, or severe diarrhea), wounds on fingers or toes, signs of depression (suicidal ideation, anxiety, emotional instability, or confusion), hallucinations, mood changes, or behavioral changes (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.